 If you plan to grow marijuana, you’ll also need seeds.
 Luckily, you came to the right place.
 My seed bank is one of the best top-rated seed banks of 2021.

 Why buy seeds from me?
 I include a germination guarantee, and my team is known for its great customer service.
-My store has some of the fastest shipping times to the US, and we also ship to Australia.
+My store has some of the fastest shipping times to the US.

 If your seeds do not germinate, we will replace or refund you.
 Our highly responsive customer service team settles any issues fast and efficiently.
 Plus, if you’re new to growing marijuana, we’ll do our best to make the process easy and fun.
 From our detailed strain descriptions to useful seed finders, we do everything we can to help you grow your best weed.